 Sioux Center Medical Clinic is offering Curbside Clinic for specific types of visits.
 Patients will be referred by a provider to specifically utilize this service.
 Patients will be asked to park by the Curbside Clinic sign at the main entrance and call the clinic when they arrive for their scheduled appointment.
 CALL FIRST to schedule your appointment and to receive special instructions.

 - Curbside Clinic: (712) 722-2609 (Monday through Friday: 8:00 AM to 5:00 PM)

 Sioux Center Health is working closely with Avera and local hospitals to protect staff and patients from the coronavirus strain known as COVID-19.
 We’re working hard to keep you updated on this rapidly changing event.

 It is a respiratory illness that first surfaced in late 2019.
 It can spread from person to person.
-Risk of infection is higher in people who are in close proximity to people with COVID-19 such as health care workers or household members.
+The risk of infection is higher in people who are in close proximity to people with COVID-19 such as health care workers or household members.

 The symptoms of COVID-19 can vary from mild to severe respiratory illness.
 Follow the CDC guidelines if you are sick.
 Keep in mind, about 80% of patients who have COVID-19 can be treated at home.
 The rate of patients who experience serious complications is only slightly higher than that of seasonal flu.
 Please follow these recommendations for patients and family.

-If you are having symptoms of COVID-19 call 712-722-8324.
+If you are having symptoms of COVID-19 call (712) 722-8324.
 Sioux Center Health has set-up processes for testing that will limit exposure.
-We follow CDC guidelines for COVID-19 testing.
-Individuals without symptoms, or symptomatic individuals who are not part of a high priority group will not be tested.
+We follow the CDC guidelines for COVID-19 testing.
+Individuals without symptoms or symptomatic individuals who are not part of a high priority group will not be tested.